alchemistry/alchemtest/src/alchemtest/amber/bace_CAT-13d~CAT-17a/descr.rst

 Amber: Small molecule thermodynamic integration free energy difference in water
 ===============================================================================

-Bace complex and solvated small molecule perturbation in water, alchemically turned ligand 1 into ligand
+Bace complex and solvated small molecule perturbation, alchemical perturbation of ligand 1 into ligand
 2. This example uses ligands CAT-13d to CAT-17a from [Wang2015]_.